Vishwanathamrish/TechMate/README.md

 - Push to the branch: git push origin feature-name.
 - Open a pull request.

-## License 📜
-- This project is licensed under the MIT License.
-See the LICENSE file for details.
 ## Contact 📧
 - For questions or support, reach out to: